KannonZenetism/zenetism-field-physics/structural-physics/distinctions/source-contra-trans-structure.md

 Source is the root of structure.
 Trans-Structure is the saturation of structure.

-Source is pre-hypostatic.
+Source is Pre-Hypostatic.
-Trans-Structure is post-hypostatic.
+Trans-Structure is Supra-Pre-Hypostatic.

 Source generates form.
 Trans-Structure exceeds form without negating it.